Cuprate/cuprate/storage/cuprate-blockchain/README.md

 - Somehow fixing the alignment issues in the backends mentioned previously

 ### 10.4 Endianness
-`cuprate_blockchain`'s (de)serialization and storage of bytes are native-endian, as in, byte storage order will depend on the machine it is running on.
+`cuprate_database`'s (de)serialization and storage of bytes are native-endian, as in, byte storage order will depend on the machine it is running on.

 As Cuprate's build-targets are all little-endian ([big-endian by default machines barely exist](https://en.wikipedia.org/wiki/Endianness#Hardware)), this doesn't matter much and the byte ordering can be seen as a constant.

 Practically, this means `cuprated`'s database files can be transferred across computers, as can `monerod`'s.

 ### 10.5 Extra table data
-Some of `cuprate_blockchain`'s tables differ from `monerod`'s tables, for example, the way [`9.2 Multimap tables`](#92-multimap-tables) tables are done requires that the primary key is stored _for all_ entries, compared to `monerod` only needing to store it once.
+Some of `cuprate_database`'s tables differ from `monerod`'s tables, for example, the way [`9.2 Multimap tables`](#92-multimap-tables) tables are done requires that the primary key is stored _for all_ entries, compared to `monerod` only needing to store it once.

 For example:
 ```rust